Fantamomo/K-Event/README.md

 The default function for creating a `DefaultEventManager` is `EventManager`, but there is more.

-The `EventManager` function takes Components, for example the default manager will ignore errors thrown in listeners, if you want to log this errors you can use a `ExceptionHandler`.
+The `EventManager` function takes Components, for example the default manager will ignore errors thrown in listeners, if you want to log these errors, you can use a `ExceptionHandler`.

 ```kotlin
 object SysOutExceptionHandler : ExceptionHandler() {